 Overview of Operation

 The EPA defines Cabot operations as Onshore Petroleum and Natural Gas production.
-As a producer, emission sources at Cabot facilities primarily consist of production equipment designed to extract, separate, process, store and transfer oil, gas and produced water, to downstream processing facilities or transmission pipelines.
-As part of normal operating processes, some of this equipment generates atmospheric emissions that may be recovered, captured, neutralized, vented or combusted.
+As a producer of natural gas, emission sources at Cabot facilities primarily consist of production equipment designed to extract, separate, process, store and transfer natural gas to downstream gathering facilities or transmission pipelines.
+As part of normal operating processes, some of this equipment generates atmospheric emissions that may be recovered, captured, neutralized, vented, or combusted.

 On an annual basis, Cabot conducts benchmarking of the company’s atmospheric emission performance to identify opportunities and challenges relating to various emission sources.
 At the federal level, greenhouse gases (GHGs) are regulated under two programs: Title 40, Part 98, Subpart W of the Code of Federal Regulations (CFR), “Mandatory Greenhouse Gas Reporting,” which mandates annual reporting of GHGs and 40 CFR Part 60 Subpart OOOOa, “Standards of Performance for Crude Oil and Natural Gas Facilities,” which imposes emission standards, operation standards and control requirements, as well as recordkeeping and reporting requirements for operations resulting in the emissions of both GHGs and volatile organic compounds (VOCs).
 Whereas Subpart OOOOa enforces how Cabot conducts our operations to reduce emissions and impacts on the ambient air, Subpart W mandates specific procedures for data gathering, integrity review and calculation methodology for annual reporting.
 In addition to these federal programs1, Cabot also implements internal processes and procedures to ensure our performance meets or exceeds regulatory requirements.

-The primary contributor to methane emissions is from natural gas leaks during liquid unloading operations or fugitive emissions, while the primary contributor of carbon dioxide emissions are from combustion, such as flaring or firing of fuels in engines.
-The analysis of our emission profile enables us to track carbon dioxide and methane emissions independently to identify equipment and/or emission sources with the most potential for emission reduction.
+The primary contributor to methane emissions is from the estimated methane venting during the pre-separation drill-out process of completion operations and natural gas venting associated with liquid unloading.
+The primary contributor of carbon dioxide emissions is from combustion, such as firing of fuels in engines operated during drilling and completion operations.
+The annual analysis of our emission profile enables us to track carbon dioxide and methane emissions by each categorical source to identify equipment and/or emission sources with the most potential for emission reduction.

-To reduce CO2 emissions, Cabot focuses on the operation of engines during drilling, completion and production as well as green completion practices.
+To reduce CO2 emissions, Cabot focuses on the operation of engines during drilling, completion and production, (e.g. reduce diesel usage, use of alternative fuels), as well as green completion practices.
 Subpart OOOOa defines green completion as the total capture of gases and allows for flaring or venting only when it is not technically feasible to capture the gases or the situation presents a hazardous condition.

 GHG Compliance Team